ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

-Any node participating in the network can be a miner and their expected revenue from mining will be directly proportional to their (relative) mining power or **hashrate**, ie., number of nonces tried per second normalised by the total hashrate of the network.
+Any node participating in the network can be a miner and their expected revenue from mining will be directly proportional to their (relative) mining power or **hashrate**, which is the number of nonces tried per second normalised by the total hashrate of the network.

 Ethash PoW is memory hard, making it basically ASIC resistant.
 This